Iterative Detection and Decoding for Multiuser MIMO Systems with Low Resolution Precoding and PSK Modulation: Receiver Design

-This section describes how to compute effective LLRs based on the linear model presented in the previous subsection.
-The following strategy relies on the assumption that the error term $\epsilon_k[t]$ is a circular symmetric complex Gaussian random variable.
+\paragraph{DPA-LM Soft Detector} This subsection proposes the DPA-LM Soft Detector as a method for computing the extrinsic information based on the linear model previously presented.
+The strategy relies on the assumption that the error term $\epsilon_k[t]$ is a circular symmetric complex Gaussian random variable.
+The expected value of the received signal is calculated as